 - Population: 9 564

 Orange Cove is a small town with a population of approximately 9.
-A typical family here earns only $ 600 a year, which is about a third of the state’s average household income of $ 25 and less than half of the national indicator of $ 660.
+The typical family here earns only $ 600 a year, which is about a third of the state's median household income of $ 25 and less than half of the national average of $ 660.